9 steps to great-looking Half-Blind Dovetails

 6. Mount the correct guide bushing into your router's base.
 Our jig requires a bushing with a 7⁄16 " outside diameter (O.D.) when using a 1⁄2 " template, and 5⁄13 " O.D. bushing for its 1⁄4 " template.
 Secure the necessary dovetail bit, and use a metal rule to adjust its height according to the instruction manual as shown.

 Note: Perform the following steps in scrap stock that's of the same dimensions as your workpieces.
 After you're satisfied with the results, cut your actual workpieces as described in Step 7.

 7. Working from left to right, move the router in and out of each of the template fingers.
 Go slowly, especially near the ends of the cut, to ensure clean results.

 Remove the two workpieces and check their fit with one another.
 The dovetailed ends should slide together with firm hand pressure or light tapping with a rubber mallet.
 If the joint requires more force than that, or won't go together at all, decrease the height of the bit and repeat your test cuts.
 If the dovetails fit together too sloppily, increase the bit height.

 9. Now, check if the dovetails go together so that the face grain of the drawer sides aligns flush with the end grain of the front or back.
 If they won't align flush, you need to increase the length of the dovetail cuts by adjusting the templates in, away from the router.
 If the dovetail cuts are too long and the workpieces go more than a hair past flush, adjust the templates out, toward the router.
-With our Porter-Cable jig, we do this by loosening a holding screw and micro-adjusting a setscrew in or out with a hex key as shown at left.
+With our Porter-Cable jig, we do this by loosening a holding screw and micro-adjusting a setscrew in or out with a hex key as shown.